Nong Khiaw - The Complete Guide

 If you have to get petrol just remember you don’t serve yourself, just pull up, open up your petrol tank and tell the attendant how much money you want to spend on your refill.
 Alternatively many shops sell bottles of petrol usually in old coke or liquor bottles, again pay what you need and the shop owner will help you fill up.

 For a small town, there are plenty of dining and drinking options available in Nong Khiaw.
-Here are some of our favourites:
+Whether you’re after some Laotian delicacies or you want something to remind yourself of home, there’s plenty of spots to head to.
+Here are just some of our favourites!

 (approximate location as no Google Map listing)